 4 – Problems During the Baking Process

 Problems during the baking process can also cause you to get dense muffins.
-This means that something could go wrong and you could have issues with the muffins that will cause them to turn out wrong.
+This means that something could go wrong and you could have issues with them that will cause them to turn out wrong.

 Essentially, the baking soda and the baking powder are going to react to the heat of the oven.
-During the first fifteen minutes of baking, the carbon dioxide will be produced by the reaction of the baking soda or powder.
+During the first fifteen minutes of baking, the carbon dioxide will be produced by the reaction.

 This injection of carbon dioxide is what causes the muffins to rise.
 If something is off with the baking temperature, then things might not rise exactly right.